Robert I. Rotberg: Career

 His academic career in United States institutions has included Professor of Political Science and History, MIT; Academic Vice President of Tufts University; and President of Lafayette College.
 In 1970, he was a founding co-editor of the Journal of Interdisciplinary History and continues in that position.
 At the turn of the twentieth century, Rotberg was director of the Program on Intrastate Conflict, Conflict Prevention, and Conflict Resolution (1999–2010) at Harvard University's John F. Kennedy School of Government.
-He was director of the World Peace Foundation during 1993–2010 and later given a status of emeritus president.
+He was director of the World Peace Foundation from 1993 to 2010 and later given the title of emeritus president.

 In 2014, Rotberg was defeated by Suzie Barry in his bid to become Selectman of Lexington, Massachusetts.

-In Feb 2016 Rotberg crafted local legislation that would "prohibit the manufacture, sale, ownership, or possession of assault weapons and high capacity ammunition magazines in the Town of Lexington".
+In February 2016, he crafted local legislation that would "prohibit the manufacture, sale, ownership, or possession of assault weapons and high capacity ammunition magazines in the Town of Lexington".
 This measure was unanimously opposed by the town's Board of Selectmen, Chief of Police, and Town Counsel.